-PSTA’s Fleet Technicians work in a clean, modern garage, with state-of-the-art technology.
+PSTA’s Mechanics work in a clean, modern garage, with state-of-the-art technology.
 They enjoy great benefits including paid vacations and holidays, an on-site gym, insurance benefits, and a pension.
-Our Technicians receive continual training and growth opportunities.
+Our Mechanics receive continual training and growth opportunities.

-Fleet Technician I or II level designation will be offered to the selected candidate based on the minimum qualifications listed below.
-Complexity of work assigned progressively increases from Fleet Technician I to II.
+Fleet Technician I or II designation will be offered to the selected candidate based on the minimum qualifications listed below.
+Complexity of work assigned progressively increases from level I to II.

 Performs routine and periodic preventive maintenance inspections on vehicles and equipment.
 Conducts vehicle safety inspections, quality control inspections and replaces defective parts and components.

 Performs repairs on diesel, hybrid, and battery electric buses.

 Inspects, diagnoses, repairs, overhauls and installs electrical systems, fuel systems, hydraulic systems, cooling systems, suspension systems, steering systems, brake systems, ignition, emission, and pneumatic, mechanical and related vehicle computerized systems.